OSInside/kiwi/doc/source/image_description/elements.rst

 Supported `backend` values as of today are `docker` and `podman`.
 The `backend` attribute is mandatory and specifies for which container backend the image should be available in the system.
-The `containera` element has the following optional attributes:
+The `container` element has the following optional attribute:

 path="some/path"
   The path to the container in the registry.
 If not specified